Tour Dates: Dates tbc (Dakhla to Dakhla)

 Early in the morning we will take the short transfer of 10 minutes to Dakhla airport for our return flight back to the UK where the tour concludes.

-*Please note this itinerary may change slightly (to increase our chances of key species) dependent on the most recent information from our local guides*
+Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides

 Included in cost: All accommodation, bottled water, morning boat trip in Dakhla Bay, ground transport and services of leaders

 Not included in cost: International airfare, travel insurance, drinks other than water and any airport/visa fees

 Accommodation: Clean and comfortable hotel in ensuite rooms in Dakhla on the first and last nights.
 Shared Saharawi large tents on night 2.
 A shared house with separate rooms in Aousserd for the other four nights.
 Basic but clean and comfortable

 Food: Packed lunches and/or evening meals in the field dependent on our itinerary.
 Breakfast from day 2 to Evening meal on day 7.

 Difficulty: Easy with the majority of birding done in close proximity to our vehicle.